 - Diabetes require constant management of blood sugar levels

-- You can add vegetable juice to your diet
+- Add legumes to your diabetes diet

-Diabetes diet: Healthy drinks for diabetics
+Healthy legumes for diabetics

 Disclaimer: This content including advice provides generic information only.
 It is in no way a substitute for qualified medical opinion.
 Always consult a specialist or your own doctor for more information.
 NDTV does not claim responsibility for this information.